CIX (band)

-CIX (pronounced as C-I-X) is a South Korean boy band formed by C9 Entertainment.
-The group consists of four members: BX, Seunghun, Yonghee, and Hyunsuk.
-Originally a five-member group, Bae Jin-young left the group in August 2024.
-They debuted on July 23, 2019, with their first EP Hello Chapter 1: Hello, Stranger.
+CIX (pronounced as C-I-X) was a South Korean boy band formed by C9 Entertainment.
+The group consists of BX, Seunghun, Yonghee, and Hyunsuk.
+Originally a five-piece ensemble, Bae Jin-young left the group in August 2024.
+They debuted on July 23, 2019, with their first EP Hello Chapter 1: Hello, Stranger and disbanded following the expiration of all members' contracts.

 Name

 The group's name, CIX, the English acronym of "Complete in X", means that it is completed only when all 5 unknown members come together, and it implies the meaning of "completion of unknown numbers".

 History

 2017–2018: Pre-debut activities

 As a 10-month old trainee, Bae Jin-young representing C9 Entertainment, participated in the reality competition series Produce 101 Season 2, finishing in tenth place and becoming members of the project boy group Wanna One.
 He promoted with the group until its disbandment in January 2019.
 In April 2019, Bae later debuted as a soloist with his self-composed album Hard to Say Goodbye and held his first Asia fan-meeting tour "I'm Young" in connection with his debut, featuring eleven shows.

 In October 2017, BX participated in the reality competition series Mix Nine under his birth name Lee Byoung-gon and finishing in 9th place thus earning a spot in the winning group.
 However, YG later decided not to debut said group.
 In November 2017, Seunghun appeared on survival program Stray Kids as a trainee of YG Entertainment.
 In 2018, BX and Kim Seung-hun competed in the survival show YG Treasure Box for the label's next boy group, Treasure, where both failed to debut in the finale.